Official (gridiron football): Referee

 During punts and field goals, the referee observes the kicker (and holder) and any contact made by defenders approaching them.

 On a punt out of bounds, referees use their vantage point behind the punter to direct the nearest sideline official to the spot where the ball went out of bounds.

 In college football, the NFL, and other professional leagues, and in some high school games, the referee announces penalties and the jersey numbers of the players committing them (required for college and professional games; high school referees are no longer prohibited from announcing the number of a player committing a foul; on rare occasions, the player's position is announced instead of the jersey number), and clarifies complex and/or unusual rulings over a wireless microphone to both fans and the media.
-CFL referees, unlike their counterparts in the NFL and American college football, identify the team committing the foul when announcing penalty enforcement, instead of using "offense" or defense".
+CFL referees, unlike their counterparts in the NFL and American college football, identify the team committing the foul when announcing penalty enforcement, instead of using "offense" or "defense".

 During instant replay reviews in the NFL, the referee confers with the NFL's replay center in New York City, which makes the final ruling.
-In college football, the referee confers with a replay official, who is stationed in the press box above the field, on the play and then announces the final result over the wireless microphone.
+In college football, the referee confers with a replay official, who depending on conference/level is either stationed in the press box above the field or at a centralized replay center (usually at a conference's headquarters), on the play and then announces the final result over the wireless microphone.

 In addition to the general equipment listed above, the referee also carries a coin to conduct the pregame (and if necessary, overtime) coin toss.